hvenry/henry-vendittelli-portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This portfolio uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Deployment

+This portfolio is hosted on Vercel so deployment is streamlined and automated.
+Every push to the `main` branch triggers a deployment, ensuring that this live site is always up to date.

+## Contact

+hvendittelli@gmail.com